"I’m running to deliver bold leadership to the people of Virginia."

 Terry has worked for the last 12 years to build the party infrastructure that led to flipping and keeping the Commonwealth blue.
 Since leaving office, he has continued to fight for progressive policies and campaigned for Democratic candidates across Virginia.

 The youngest child from a middle class family, Terry started a business paving driveways for neighbors and local businesses at age 14.
 Since then, he has worked with and led dozens of businesses in diverse sectors of the economy helping to improve companies and create economic opportunity.
 Terry and Dorothy have been married for over 30 years and have five children.
-They live in McLean with their dogs Daisy and Trooper.
+They live in McLean with their dogs Dolly and Trooper.